 AI Is Better Than Google

 Google was a technology breakthrough in the early 2000s.
 Google made it much easier to find information on the Internet.
 Most readers of this blog found me directly or indirectly through Google.
-I’m grateful to Google for connecting all of us, but from a user’s perspective, AI is better than the traditional Google search.
+I’m grateful to Google for connecting all of us, but the user experience of AI is much better than that of the traditional Google search.

 You Google something and find a source.
 The source may be addressing something related, but not necessarily exactly what you’re looking for.
 It may require some background knowledge that you don’t have.
 You Google again and find another source.
 The two sources may supplement each other, but also contradict.
 Sometimes you can leave a comment to ask for clarification.
 The author may or may not reply.
 I can’t possibly keep up if every reader of this blog asks me a clarifying question.
 I’m sure many people reading my posts left with unanswered questions.